This is part 1 of my birth series, where I share my pregnancy journey and my birth story.

 Hi everyone!
 Five months ago (April 2019), I gave birth to Baby A. :) Some of you may have wondered if you had missed my announcement on my pregnancy.
 The truth is, I didn’t post about my pregnancy anywhere, choosing to keep the news a secret.
 In total, I only shared the news with less than five people (including my husband), and a select group of close friends when I was getting close to birth.

 Why I Kept My Pregnancy A Secret

-My Pregnancy Journey
+My 9-Month Pregnancy Journey (Jul 2018 – Apr 2019)

 Keeping my pregnancy a secret gave me a lot of mental relief, and the quiet space to focus on it.
-I spent most of my free time outside of work reading articles, research studies, and pregnancy forums to learn about other moms’ experiences.
+I spent most of my free time outside work reading articles, research studies, and pregnancy forums to learn about other moms’ experiences.

 As I consume a vegan diet, I followed vegan pregnancy groups, on top of normal pregnancy groups, to get information pertaining to a vegan pregnancy.

 After much research, I realized that I wanted a fully natural birth without drugs or unnecessary medical intervention, and found an excellent gynae to help me achieve that.
 Ken and I took a course to educate ourselves on birthing, breastfeeding, and baby care, and I did a lot of reading up online.

 Throughout my pregnancy, I ate a nutrient-dense vegan diet with a strong focus on fruits and vegetables.